-Hi I'm Deputy Mike Mason of the Chautauqua County Sheriffs Office in New York.
+Hi I'm Deputy Mike Mason of the Chautauqua County Sheriff's Office in New York.
 After 24 years of serving my community, I have decided to start my second career.
-For the last 25 years I have traveled the world.
+For the last 25 years, I have traveled the world.
 Mostly with kids in tow.
 I have three wonderful sons, ages 16 to 22.
 And I have now acquired Holliin's three daughters who range in age from 5 to 17.
 The travel bug is in my blood and I have found that new destinations are my happy place.
 I have used travel as my escape from everyday life.
-I have dedicated my trips around my youngest son, who is autistic, and through a lot of trial an error I have figured out the best ways to travel with a child that has a disability.
+I have dedicated my trips around my youngest son, who is autistic, and through a lot of trial and error I have figured out the best ways to travel with a child that has a disability.
 The world is wide open and ready to explore for everyone.

 Hello!
 My name is Hollin Galardo.
 I was born and raised in Dunkirk, NY right on the shores of Lake Erie.
 I’m a mother of three beautiful girls (ages 5 to 17) and a stepmother to three wonderful boys (ages 15 to 22) who all love to travel and explore with us.
-People call us the 21st century Brady Bunch.
+People call us the 21st-century Brady Bunch.

 Just a few years ago my boyfriend introduced me to traveling.
 In 18 months’ time, we had traveled to Europe three times!
 Getting to see the northern lights in Iceland; the beautiful landscape, castles and history in Ireland; the Alps in Italy where we spent 12 days visiting family and seeing the northern part of Italy.
 We’ve also gone on several all-inclusive vacations, which I absolutely love!
 I can never get enough of the beach and the sun.